External practitioner call

 History and Theory

-We are interested in having external practitioners supporting our History and Theory teaching in the BSc (RIBA Part1) programme.
-This consists of a series of modules taught through lectures, workshops and seminars.
-We are looking for a knowledge of architectural (and urban/ planning) history and theory developed through architectural studies or an equivalent subject and a keen interest in the field.
+We are interested in having external practitioners support our History and Theory teaching in the BSc (RIBA Part I) programme where relevant.
+This consists of a series of modules taught through lectures, workshops and seminars across the undergraduate BSc.
+We are looking for knowledge of architectural (and/or urban planning) history and theory developed through architectural studies or an equivalent subject, and a keen interest in the field.
 As part of a team, your expertise could include contributing to tutorials, seminars or workshops.

 Technology

 We are looking for consultants with expertise in Architectural Technology to support both RIBA Part I and Part II student projects.
-Applicants should be interested in inspiring and able to challenging students to integrate technology into design projects with a specific focus on architectural tectonics, materiality, building fabric, building construction, and low carbon/zero carbon and sustainable building design approaches.
-This may include specific expertise in materials, thermal comfort, ventilation, building physics, building services, structures, and fire safety.
+Applicants should be interested in inspiring and able to challenge students to integrate technology into design projects with a specific focus on architectural tectonics, materiality, building fabric, building construction, and low-carbon/zero-carbon and sustainable building design approaches.
+This may include specific expertise in material, thermal comfort, ventilation, building physics, building services, structures and fire safety.

 Design reviewers